 Where can I get more information?

-- Your pharmacist has more information about Aczone written for health professionals that you may read.
+- Your pharmacist can provide more information about Aczone gel.